arielsvn/arielsvn.github.io/_posts/2016-08-20-installing-react-native-on-ubuntu.md

 sudo apt-get install openjdk-8-jdk
 ```

-> This throws a warning when you open Android Studio sugesting to install oracle JDK, but should be enough as I'm not planning to use it.
+> This throws a warning when you open Android Studio suggesting to install oracle JDK, but should be enough as I'm not planning to use it.

 ref: http://askubuntu.com/a/464894/62726